22 April, 2020 / IN Economy / by Stephen Lambourne

 While the Code has been agreed to by both Federal and State Governments, the legislation governing commercial leases rests with State Governments and as such each state will be providing more detail as to how the Code will operate in their state.
 The NSW government has said it aims to pass legislation as soon as possible.

-If you are a landlord or tenant who is experiencing difficulties due to COVID-19, contact us to discuss your options.
+If you are a landlord or tenant who is experiencing difficulties due to COVID-19, contact us below to discuss your options.